mhightower83/Spi0Utils/README.md

 no crash will occur from reassigning ESP8266's mux pin from /HOLD to GPIO9 or /WP to GPIO10.
 The SPI Flash memory pins for /WP and /HOLD are still connected;
 however, they stay in the Float state because the SPI0 controller is _not_ configured to use Quad instructions.
-For some flash devices to ignore the /WP pin, both SRP1 and SRP0 must be set to 0.
-I find some datasheets to be confusing on this point.

 This is for the ideal case where an ESP8266 Module works well with all SPI Flash Modes, QIO, QOUT, DIO, and DOUT.
 While we don't use QIO or QOUT mode, a device that functions with those options is more likely to support turning off pin functions /WP and /HOLD in a way we are familiar with.

+For some flash devices to ignore the /WP pin, SRP1 and SRP0 must also be set to 0.
+SRP1:SRP0 are often in the zero state after boot with `SPI Flash Mode:
+"DIO"`, which may explain why some people experience GPIO10 working and GPIO9 crashing.
+I find some datasheets confusing on the requirements of QE, SRP1, and SRP0 to meet our goal, and the requirements will also differ between manufacturers.

 ## Two main steps for using this library